Flockenberger/JGagV2/README.md

  ## Features
  ► Retrieve posts from every section.

+ ► Upload images to 9GAG.

- ► Uploading images and youtube videos to 9gag.
+ ► Upload youtube videos to 9GAG.

+ ► Upload instagram videos and images to 9GAG. (yes, apparently that is a thing now. atleast it works)

- ► Search for posts.
+ ► Search for posts and specific tags.

 ## Currently Working On